SurendraTamang/profileSeleniumSample/README.md

-# profileSeleniumSample
+# Python Selenium Sample project
-Using the internal sample for demo purpose
+Using the internal chrome's profile for the crawling.

-CHANGE THE PROFILE PATH OF YOUR LOCAL CHROME AND PROFILE NUMBER WHERE THE SITE IS ALREADY LOG IN.
+Change the profile path of your local chrome and profile number where the site is already log in.